tencent cloud

 Note:

-Choose the shared mode for general production/consumption scenarios.
+Select the Shared mode for general production/consumption scenarios.

-If you want messages with the same key to be distributed to the same consumer, you cannot use the shared mode.
+To distribute messages with the same key to the same consumer, you cannot use the Shared mode.
 You have two options:

-If the above two conditions cannot be met in the production process, we recommend that you use the combo of multi-partition topic and failover mode.
+If either of the preceding two conditions is not met in the production process, it is recommended that a multi-partition topic and the Failover mode be used.

-By default, Pulsar enables the batch feature when producing messages, and batch messages are parsed on the consumer side.
-Therefore, a batch of messages on the broker side is treated as one entry.
-Since messages with different keys may be packaged into the same batch, the key_shared mode will become ineffective in this case because it achieves sequential subscription based on the same message key.
-There are two ways to avoid this when creating a producer:
+By default, the batch feature is enabled for TDMQ for Apache Pulsar during message production, and batch messages are parsed on the consumer side.
+Therefore, a batch of messages is treated as one entry on the broker side.
+Since messages with different keys may be packaged into the same batch, the Key_Shared mode becomes ineffective in this case because it achieves sequential subscription based on the message key.
+There are two ways to avoid this when you create a producer:

 1. Disable the batch feature.